YU-Zhejian/art_modern/docs/Install.md

 ## Using CMake Building System

-[CMake](https://cmake.org/) 3.17 or above is recommended to build this project, although this project **MAY** work with CMake >= 3.10.
+[CMake](https://cmake.org/) 3.17 or above is recommended to build this project.
 That further requires a [CMake Generator](https://cmake.org/cmake/help/latest/manual/cmake-generators.7.html), which is used to perform the build.
 Under GNU/Linux and other POSIX systems (e.g., Mac OS X, FreeBSD), using [Ninja](https://ninja-build.org/) is preferred.
 [GNU Make](https://www.gnu.org/software/make) is also acceptable.

 The CMake modules used in this project further require [Python](https://www.python.org/) >= 3.7 and a POSIX-compliant shell (e.g., [Dash](http://gondor.apana.org.au/~herbert/dash/), [Bash](https://www.gnu.org/software/bash/), etc.) for several text processing functions.